Donghwan127/video-highlight-extraction/README.md

 # video-highlight-extraction
-### 1. Introduction
+### 1. Project
+#### Introduction

 This project aims to generate video highlight from given video and audio of Soccer game.
 Base model is from Action-spotting model following [Vanderplaetes and Dupont (2020)](https://arxiv.org/abs/2011.04258) and [its implementation](https://github.com/bastienvanderplaetse/SoccerNetMultimodalActionSpotting).

 Major adaptations are as follows.
-(1) This project extends model's task from soloely spotting the action to **generating video highlights.** (2) It also **explored different fusion methods** including GMU, CMGA and transformer to effective process video and audion fusion.
+(1) This project handles **both actions spotting and generating video highlights** (2) It also **explores different fusion methods** including GMU, CMGA and transformer to effective process video and audion fusion.

+#### Problem Definition
+① Classify input chunks to events of interests from a soccer game

+② Spot the event as 'peak' using the threshold

+③ Span the spotted event to generate video

 ### 2. Data

 All train, test, validation dataset are given as feature-extracted .npy files.
+Pretrained ResNet152 was used for video data and VGGish for audio.

 For new input, data of each modality goes through the following procedure.

  ```